wayfinderio/intro-to-fp/_docs/2-the-pillars-of-fp/it-all-starts-with-pure-functions.md

 > Effectful => Pure => Effectful

-This is not ok, pure functions cannot use effectful functions (without converting them to be effectful)
+This is not ok, pure functions cannot use effectful functions (without themselves becoming effectful)

 So a typical `main` function uses a combination of pure and effectful functions to set up everything your application needs to run.
 The effectful functions generally exist at the borders of your application, reading and writing files, responding to network requests, talking to the database, etc. This is sometimes known as `imperative shell, functional core`, from the talk [Boundaries](https://www.destroyallsoftware.com/talks/boundaries) by Gary Bernhardt.